Hood Amatur

 A Brief History of Amateur Filmmaking

 Amateur filmmaking has a rich and storied history, dating back to the early days of cinema.
-In the late 19th and early 20th centuries, the advent of portable cameras and affordable film stock made filmmaking accessible to a wider audience.
+Also, in the late 19th and early 20th centuries, the advent of portable cameras and affordable film stock made filmmaking accessible to a wider audience.
 Many early filmmakers were amateurs who experimented with the new technology, documenting their lives, families, and communities.

 Essential Concepts for Hood Amateurs